BPA-CSIRO-Workshops/btp-orchestration-metagenomics/README.md

 Packer
 ------
-In order to build the images using the recipes,
-Packer must be installed on the client machine.
+In order to build the images using the recipes, Packer must be installed on the client machine.
 Packer packages are available for most platforms (Windows, Linux and OS X) and can be downloaded from the [Packer website][packer].
 Once installed, the `packer` command line tool will be available on the system.

 VirtualBox
 ----------
 To create VirtualBox images, [VirtualBox][virtualbox] must be present on the client machine.
 Packer launches an Ubuntu virtual machine, installs required tools and downloads the datasets into the instance.
 Once this is completed, Packer packages the instance into a stand-alone image that can be loaded to other computers running VirtualBox.

 VMWare
 ------
 Similar to VirtualBox, VMWare  must be present on the client machine to create a virtual machine image for it.
 When building the BTP image from OS X, [VMWare Fusion][vmware-fusion] must be installed.
-When building from a Windows or Linux machine,
-[VMWare Workstation][vmware-workstation] must be installed.
+When building from a Windows or Linux machine, [VMWare Workstation][vmware-workstation] must be installed.

 NeCTAR Credentials
 ------------------
-NeCTAR Credentials must be downloaded from the NeCTAR Dashboard to interact with the NeCTAR APIs and cloud resources, more information can found in the [NeCTAR Authentication page][nectar-authentcation].
+NeCTAR Credentials are used to interact with the cloud resources on the [NeCTAR Research Cloud][nectar-rc] using the NeCTAR APIs.
+The NeCTAR Credentials can be downloaded from the [NeCTAR Dashboard][nectar-dashboard].
+More information can found in the [NeCTAR Authentication page][nectar-authentcation].

 OpenStack Clients
 -----------------
+To launch the BTP using the NeCTAR API, the following OpenStack clients must be installed first of the machine:
+* [`python-novaclient`][python-novaclient]
+* [`python-heatclient`][python-heatclient]

 AWS Credentials
 ---------------
 An AWS account is required to be able to use the BTP on AWS.
 More information can be found on the [AWS website][aws].
-AWS provides a [free tier][aws-free] service to get users started quickly.
+AWS also provides a [free tier][aws-free] service to get users started quickly.

 Creating BTP Images
 ===================
-The following section outlines the steps for creating BTP images.
+The following section outlines the steps for creating BTP images for the various platforms.

 VirtualBox and VMWare
 ---------------------